shlax/wisp/README.md

     println("start: "+Thread.currentThread())

     val cf = sink.start() // start pulling data
-    source.run() // iterate over range, will block current until all elements are not send cf.get() // wait for all messages to propagate }.get
+    source.run() // iterate over range, will block current thread until all elements are not send cf.get() // wait for all messages to propagate }.get
 ```